namtpham/casia2groundtruth/README.md

 * Groundtruth dataset can be downloaded directly from this Github.
 * Recently, I received several requests of the original dataset since the server is no longer available.
-I upload this dataset to my Drive to spread this dataset to research community.
+I upload this dataset to my Drive to spread this dataset to the research community.

 https://goo.gl/4Q7bJW